 Tribal loans are very expensive.
 The current rates fall between 35% APR up to a whopping 1,500% or more in APR.
 The rate you’ll be charged depends on your credit and financial situation.
 Some lenders have reward programs in place for repeat borrowers.
 If you prove your ability to repay on time, your next loan could have a much lower APR.

+The lender will continue trying to withdraw the funds from your checking account.
+In the process, you may accrue ongoing overdraft fees.
+Collections agencies will start calling you and potentially harassing you.
 If at all possible, try to borrow money from family or friends to pay this loan off in full.
 The longer you let this go on, the deeper in debt you’ll go.

-Call or send an email to your lender and inform them of your hardship.
+If you’re in a situation that prevents you from paying the loan back on time, here’s what you should do: Call or send an email to your lender and inform them of your hardship.
 They may work with you directly to resolve the issue, either by skipping a payment or breaking the payment into smaller payments.